CITYarts, Inc.

 CITYarts, Inc. is a nonprofit public arts and education organization, focusing on creating murals and mosaics with youth and professional artists.

 About

 For over 30 years, Tsipi Ben-Haim has been the Executive and Creative Director of CITYarts, Inc. As stated on their website, the mission of CITYarts is to "engage youth with professional artists in the creation of public art, including murals and mosaic.
 Through this creative process, CITYarts empowers, educates, and connects youth and children locally and around the world to become active participants in realizing their potential and transforming communities."

 History

 CITYarts, Inc. was founded in 1989 by Tsipi Ben-Haim.
 The organization takes part of its name from Cityarts Workshop, which closed down after losing its funding in 1988.
-Since its inception, CITYarts has created over 330 mural projects predominantly in New York City, and five Peace Walls internationally.
+Since its inception, CITYarts has created over 350 mural projects predominantly in New York City, and seven Peace Walls internationally.